PhilCorcoran/oracle-json/README.md

   npm install oracle-json
 ```
 # Options:
-''keepOpen'' maintains the connection to oracle between execution calls
+`keepOpen` maintains the connection to oracle between execution calls
-''database'' connection parameters for the ''oracle'' node module.
+`database` connection parameters for the ''oracle'' node module.
+`noRespond` do not automatically respond to the client.
+`query` use  req.query as input parameters.
+`body` use req.body as input parameters.
+`inputs` specifiy the input parameters in this object
 # Examples:

 The examples below assume the `express` module is also being used.